abrahamderonde/HA-Strava-Training-Platform/TrainIQ_Wishlist.md

 More detailed user input for workout planning so that the workouts actually fit in busy life

 **Requirements:**
+- Create 'global' workout planning from goal.
+    - This would need a indication of how many hours per week.
+    - Result would be hours per week / TSS per week.
+Short description of type of workouts to be expected.
+- Global workout planning, together with goal, should be input for detailed workout planning.
+Global planning is only a loose indication.
+If the user has deviated from this plan in the last few weeks, the detailed planning should adapt.
 - input for available time.
 Maybe slider with 15min increments.
 - toggle for indoor workout or not.
 Indoor workouts may be a bit more complex or entertaining.
 Also the endurance rides are most likely shifted to the outdoor rides.
 - Additional input field for commutes.
 No workouts to be generated here, but info is needed to balance intensity etc.